Spring Is Here And So Are Itchy Eyes

 - Overexposure to sunlight

 Regardless of why exactly you’re struggling with itchy eyes, the remedies below can help stop the itch, reduce inflammation, and soothe discomfort fast.

 How To Relieve Itchy Eyes: 16 Soothing Home Remedies

 1. Cold Compress

 A cold compress can help relieve swelling around the eyes and reduce itching.
-Start by splashing a bit of ice water over and around your eyes.
-Then, wrap some ice packs, ice cubes, or a packaged frozen food item in a clean cotton towel.
-Place the cold compress on your closed eyelids for several minutes or until the itching subsides.
+Wrap an ice pack, bag of ice cubes, or a package of frozen food in a clean cotton towel, then splash some cold water over your eyes.
+Place the wrapped cold compress on your closed eyelids for several minutes, or until the itching subsides.